 The calculations also show that 13-year-olds and 9-year-olds may have daily intakes of selenium from supplements at 100 and 50 μg, respectively, without exceeding the tolerable upper intake levels.
 For 2- and 4-year-olds, 50 μg of selenium daily from food supplements may lead to exceedance of the tolerable upper intake levels.

 VKM used the tolerable upper intake level of 300 μg/day for adults set by the Scientific Committee on Food in 2000.

 VKM also used the levels proposed by the Scientific Committee on Food for children.
 They range from 60 μg of selenium per day in children from 1 to 3 years, to 250 μg selenium per day for children from 15 to 17 years.

-The VKM Panel on Nutrition, Dietetic Products, Novel Food and Allergy is responsible for the assessments.
+The assessment is conducted by the Panel on Nutrition, Dietetic Products, Novel Food and Allergy.